TusharPanja15/vms/README.md

-To use VMS you have to first paste these file to htdocs folder on any web server platform like xampp
+To use VMS you have to first paste these file to htdocs folder on any web server platform like xampp or you could just visit to the following url (https://tusharpanja15.github.io/vms)

 Create an account for signup
 or